Skip to main content

 Configuration

-Add job: true to your pipeline configuration:
+Add job: true to your pipeline configuration along with end_block on your Solana source:

 name: solana-token-backfill